daniellalimbag/operating-system-MO/README.md

 # CSOPESY MP

-Note from Dani: Guys if you are working on indiv assignments/seatwork don't push it here.
-Just save locally

 ## Overview

 This is the first group machine project in CSOPESY: Process Multiplexer and CLI.
 It simulates a multi-core CPU scheduler and process management system, inspired by Linux's `screen` command and typical shell environments.
 The system supports process creation, scheduling, and execution of basic instructions, with logging and reporting features.